merimdzaferagic/virtualized_srsRAN/README.md

 To shut down the configuration you can `CTRL+C` in the terminal in which you ran `docker-compose up` and then run:

     docker-compose down

+## Setting the containers up to work with multiple hosts

+There are multiple scripts available to set this up:
+1. `setup_epc_multiple_hosts`
+2. `run_epc_multiple_hosts`
+3. `run_enb_multiple_hosts`

+The `setup_epc_multiple_hosts` script first builds the existing docker file and then initializes a swarm (swarm manager running on the host that runs the `EPC`).
+After running the script, follow the instructions to add the other host (the one that will be running the `eNB` and `UE`) to the swarm.
+This script will also create an `overlay` network for the containers to communicate:

+    `./setup_epc_multiple_hosts`

+Once the script finishes, we run the `run_epc_multiple_hosts` script.
+This script starts the `EPC`.
+Now, we can ssh into the other host (the one that will run the `eNB` and `UE`).
+There we run first build the image:

+    `docker build -t virtualized-srsran .`

+One the execution of the command above finishes, we can spin up the `eNB` by running the `run_enb_multiple_hosts` script:

+    `./run_enb_multiple_hosts`

+Now, we have the `eNB` connected to the `EPC` and we can run the `UE` the same way we did it when everything was running on one host.
+Everything else is exactly the same as it was when the whole setup was running on one host.